Horfield

 Horfield is also the name of an electoral ward for Bristol City Council.
-The ward includes Monks Park and Southmead Hospital, but does not include the southern part of Horfield, including Horfield Common and Horfield Prison, which is in Bishopston ward.
+The ward includes Monks Park and Southmead Hospital, but does not include the southern part of Horfield, including Horfield Common and Horfield Prison, which is in Bishopston and Ashley Down ward.

 History

 The name is Anglo-Saxon in origin, and means "filthy open land" (Old English horu and feld).

 Horfield was a parish in the hundred of Berkeley in Gloucestershire, which included Bishopston, Golden Hill, Lockleaze and part of Ashley Down.

 Historically, the area had a reputation as a lawless place because Horfield Wood was the haunt of thieves and vagrants.
 The area remained rural until the early 19th century.

 Following the 1831 Bristol Riots, during which the local gaol burnt down, Horfield Prison was completed in 1847.
 A permanent military presence was established in the city with the completion of Horfield Barracks also in 1847.

 Horfield was mostly developed from the mid 19th century onwards.
 In 1859, Bishopston became a separate parish.
 The remainder of Horfield became a civil parish in 1866, when civil parishes were introduced.
 In 1894 Horfield Urban District was formed, but in 1904 it was absorbed into Bristol.
 In 1901 the parish had a population of 1435.
 On 1 April 1904 the parish was abolished and merged with Bristol.